 A comprehensive qualifying exam is given to the student after six months of the study beyond the M.S. degree, but no later than after 2 years of study.
 Academic advisor and engineering faculty in a student's area of research determine the coursework needed for a student to prepare for the comprehensive qualifying examination.
-The comprehensive qualifying examination includes a written part and oral exam.
-During the comprehensive qualifying examination, students must demonstrate a sufficient depth and breadth of knowledge in their major to pursue independent and original research.
+The comprehensive qualifying examination, students must demonstrate a sufficient depth and breadth of knowledge in their major to pursue independent and original research.
 However, the student must consult with their advisor and/or the exam coordinator in the major area of study for the schedule and specific procedures.
 A signature form, verifying that a student has passed the comprehensive qualifying exam, must be signed by the student's advisor and returned to the departmental office.
 After passing the comprehensive qualifying exam, the students will be admitted to Ph.D.
 Candidacy.
 If a student fails to pass the comprehensive qualifying exam, he/she will be allowed to take it again between one and six months after the first attempt.
 If the student fails twice on this exam, he/she will be dropped from the PhD program.